raspberrypilearning/butterfly-garden/en/step_4.md

 --- task ---
 Make your butterfly fly in a different direction.
 What happens if you choose a negative number?

-Change the colour of the butterfly's wings by editing its costume with the Fill tool.

 ![Butterfly 3](images/butterfly-3-example.png)

 __Tip:__ Make sure you select the sprite you want to change under the stage before clicking on 'Costumes' or 'Code'.
 Each sprite has its own costumes and code.

+--- /task ---

+--- task ---

+Change the colour of the butterfly's wings by editing its costume with the Fill tool.

 --- /task ---